Nicolae Gh. Lupu

 Nicolae Gh.
-Lupu (24 February 1884, in Arsura, Vaslui County, Romania – 30 April 1966, in Bucharest) was a Romanian physician.
+Lupu (24 February 1884 – 30 April 1966) was a Romanian physician.
 In 1948, he was elected a titular member of the Romanian Academy.

-After completing his studies at the Faculty of Medicine of the University of Bucharest, Lupu worked from 1907 to 1913 in the experimental medicine lab of Dr. Ioan Cantacuzino.
-In 1931 he is appointed professor at the section of anatomical pathology of the Faculty of Medicine, and in 1936 he is named professor at Filantropia Hospital.
+He was born in Arsura, Vaslui County, the son of a priest, Gheorghe Lupu, in a family with 10 children; his elder brother, Nicolae L. Lupu, became a politician.
+After completing his studies at the Faculty of Medicine of the University of Bucharest, Lupu worked from 1907 to 1913 in the experimental medicine lab of Ioan Cantacuzino.
+In 1931 he was appointed professor at the section of anatomical pathology of the Faculty of Medicine, and in 1936 he was named professor at Filantropia Hospital.
+He died in Bucharest at age 72.